AdobeDocs/analytics.en/help/analyze/landing.md

    * You can change the date range by going to the calendar at the top right.
    * You can add dimension breakdowns, drag in other metrics, and generally customize the report in any way you wish.

-### Create a (custom) Company report {#company-report}
+### Create a custom company report {#company-report}

-Custom reports are called Company Reports and are found in the Company Reports menu (see below).
-Any previously created reports and any new reports are listed in the create project modal.
+Custom reports are called company Reports and are found in the Company Reports menu shown below.
+Previously created reports and new reports are listed in the create project modal.

 To create a new Company report,